Kaz-Michael/Kaz-Michael.github.io/Sylvia-Plath.md

   <p> To undo him, perpetually)," </p>

   <p> These lines portay the sea both as powerful but predictable and aimless; as violent but soothing (with the alliteration in "essaying"); as something admirable but equally something powerless in comparison to the "Purist" subject of the poem.
 The use of sibilance and dental alliteration create a smooth series of phrases, reflecting the methodical sway of the ocean.
 Unlike much of Plath's later work, the stanzas in 1956 are often much longer, however I love the use of very short lines and phrases which she continues to use for much of her poetry.
 Furthermore, the use of rhyme in the poem continues to create a sense of routine and predictability much like the tide of the sea. </p>

+  <p> <b> Supernatural, especially mythological and religious: </b> </p>

+  <p> Plath often uses Greek mythology in her work both in the subject of her poetry, such as in <i>Conversation Among the Ruins</i> whcih is based on Giorgio de Chirico's 1927 painting of the same name, and also in her description and metaphors.
+She especially refers to mythological creatures and characters such as the cyclops, sirens, nymphs, and gods. </p>

+  <p> She also uses a lot of religious imagery, especially that of catholicism (although she refers to other religions as well).
+Plath uses imagery of angels a lot, sometimes as 'guardian' companions and other times as potentially dangerous enemies.
+One example of this subversion of the traditional representation of angels is in <i>Channel Crossing</i>, where she describes how the sea and ice "wrestle with us like angels".
+Whilst angels are usually (both in general literature and in Plath's work) used to convey safety and holiness, here Plath uses the imagery to create a scene of violence and destruction. </p>

+  <p> Finally, Plath in general wields supernatural imagery by personifying and anthropomorphosising the everyday world; she uses dream-like description and experiences to make the everyday seem other or supernatural.
+I especially love this aspect of Plath's work as she wields the supernatural and unsual in order to convey internal conflict and emotions and to create uncertainty. </p>

+  <p> <b> Fire: </b> </p>

+  <p> Plath uses fire in many different ways in her poems.
+In 1956 she uses it to convey rage and passion, often alongside Gender Conflict, as well as to convey inspiration or hope.
+These two conflicting approaches to fire, as well as the contrasting water imagery throughout her work, creates an interesting binary opposition. </p>

+  <p> <b> The Colour Green: </b> </p>

+  <p> Plath uses lots of colour imagery in her work, especially colours such as blue and orange, however I especially noted her frequent use of the colour green.
+Green is often associated with nature and life, which is often how Plath uses the colour as well, however she also uses the colour to create a sense of the unnatural or disturbing.
+Her use of "emerald" in <i>Ella Mason and her Eleven Cats</i>, for example, aligns Ella - the crazy cat lady - with her cats to create a strange simbiotic relationship between them in the description, further adding to the strangeness and the accompanying pity that the narrator feels for her. </p>

 </details>

 <details>